x2w-sloth/vxwm/README.md

 ## Disclaimer

-This project is in early-development and many key features are still being implemented, feel free to open issues or send pull requests.
-Development is done in branch `dev` and merged into `master` when new features or bug fixes are ready.
+This project is in early-development and many key features are still being implemented, feel free to open discussions, issues or send pull requests.

 ## License